JustinLungu/Multi-Task-Gender-Age-Prediction/README.md

-# Multi-Task-Gender-Age-Prediction
-Performing Multi-Task Learning on Gender and Age features from the UTK Dataset.
+# Multi-Task Gender and Age Prediction

 This repository contains the codebase for our Machine Learning Practical project at the University of Groningen, where we developed a deep learning model that simultaneously predicts a person’s **gender** and **age** from facial images using **multi-task learning**.